 The Project's wind study indicates that it will result in test locations exceeding the standards set forth in Section 249.78(d)(7) under the "comfort" criterion.
-Each Phase of the Project is seeking an exception from these standards, pursuant to Planning Code Section 329(d)(13)(D), as part of the Large Project Authorization for projects within the Central SoMa SUD (see below).
+The Project is seeking an exception from these standards, pursuant to Planning Code Section 329(d)(13)(D), as part of the Large Project Authorization for projects within the Central SoMa SUD (see below).